XpiritBV/vslive-docker-handson/10. Kubernetes/readme.md

 Now we have a service that we can access in the cluster with the DNS name `svc-leaderboardwebapi` so if we want to call the API from another service in the cluster (your web app) then you can use the uri: http://svc-leaderboardwebapi

 ### Deploy the web application
-Now that we have the webAPI running we can now create the web application container.
+Now that we have the WebAPI running we can now create the web application container.
 For this we are going to create a yaml file with the name webapplication.yaml that contains the following:

 ```yaml
 apiVersion: extensions/v1beta1